obervinov/users-package/README.md

 ### Active Rate Limit

-The `active_rate_limit` method checks and handles active rate limits for the user.
+The `active_rate_limit` method is used for a situation when restrictions on requests are already applied and the `user ID` has a `timestamp` of the end of restrictions.
+The method checks whether it is time to reset the request rate limit.

 - **Arguments:**
   - None